mattyschell/cscl-migrate/doc/bigpicture.md

 ### Comments

 1. To simplify our discussion I suggest we use ESRI approach 2 ("registration update") for the archive migration.
-Approach 1 is ourS backup option until further notice.
+Approach 1 is our backup option until further notice.

     Nope.
-We now have an approach 3!
+We now have an approach 3! (later abandoned)

 2. The default storage type for ESRI Enterprise Geodatabases is SDE.ST_GEOMETRY.
 So it's not strictly a "task" or "change."